waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - `🗝️ Puzzle Solved/Obstacle Cleared`: For puzzles or obstacles that have been overcome.
     - `🔄 Trap/Loop`: For tiles or warps that are part of a confusing loop or trap.

-## C. Untested Assumptions
+## C. Verified NPC Interactions
-- **Magikarp Salesman:** Confirmed he is a one-time interaction.
-He will not sell another Magikarp.
+- **Magikarp Salesman:** Confirmed he is a one-time interaction and will not sell another Magikarp.

 # III.
 Battle Knowledge
 ## A. Type Effectiveness & Battle Insights